LauriSarap/SebastianRaschkaLectures/README.md

 # SebRaschka-Lectures
-Studying ML with Sebastian Raschka's lectures.
+Studying Deep Learning with Sebastian Raschka's lectures.
 Code implementations in Python based on the lectures and other sources found online.